English

 Malik is based in the gate building of the Dubai International Financial Centre.
 He was appointed to the Swiss private bank in May last year, having previously worked for Julius Baer for more than eight years, and was also based in Dubai at that Swiss private bank.
 Prior to that, he was at the private banking arm of HSBC.

 Dubai’s growth – it is now a major centre for non-resident Indians, expat Europeans (UK, continental Europe, etc), and those from the Middle East – makes it an important wealth hub.
-It has added the expat, international dimension after having initially focused on serving domestic Gulf region money.
+It has added the expat, international dimension after having initially focussed on serving domestic Gulf region money.
 With Abu Dhabi Global Market taking the competitive game to the DIFC, these are interesting times to be a Gulf-based banker.

 with the UK ending the resident non-domicile (“non-dom”) system, places such as the United Arab Emirates are in a position to prove their attractions